Azure-Samples/blockchain/blockchain-development-kit/accelerators/corda-integration-accelerator/service-bus-integration/corda-transaction-builder/docs/QuickStart.md

 in 'corda-local-network' to get a local dev network running with the 'refrigerated transport' example.

-Ensure that a local DNS entry is setup to resolve to this service, e.g. under unix add the following to <code>/etc/hosts</code>:
+Ensure that a local DNS entry is setup to resolve to this service, e.g. under Unix add the following to <code>/etc/hosts</code>:

 <pre>